 Donations in Randall's name may be directed to the Bancroft Library or the Sierra Club.

-To send flowers to Randall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Randall Theodore Milliken, please visit our floral store.